octobercms/docs/markup-templating.md

 # Templating

-October extends [Twig](http://twig.sensiolabs.org/documentation) engine with a number of functions, tags, filters and variables.
+October extends the [Twig template language](http://twig.sensiolabs.org/documentation) with a number of functions, tags, filters and variables.
 These extensions allow you to use the CMS features and access the page environment information inside your templates.

 ## Variables